August 22, 2025

 Highlights

 Research shows that around 93% of online experiences start with search engines like Google and Bing.
-In the past, consumers had to think like search engines to find what they were looking for.
+In the past, consumers had to think like machines to find what they were looking for.
 Now, it’s the other way around.

 Large language models (LLMs) have transformed how we get information online.
 Search engines use LLMs to figure out what users want.
 Now, consumers can find relevant information faster, with less effort.